0NikhilSingh5/aws-rds-optimizer/README.md

-# Automating RDS Parameter Groups with AWS Lambda and SNS
+# Fetching slow-query logs during high RDS CPU utilization

 ### What problem does this solve?